Solar panel: Impact on electricity network

 With the increasing levels of rooftop photovoltaic systems, the energy flow becomes 2-way.
 When there is more local generation than consumption, electricity is exported to the grid.
 However, an electricity network traditionally is not designed to deal with the 2- way energy transfer.
 Therefore, some technical issues may occur.
 For example, in Queensland Australia, more than 30% of households used rooftop PV by the end of 2017.
 The duck curve appeared often for a lot of communities from 2015 onwards.
 An over-voltage issue may result as the electricity flows from PV households back to the network.
 There are solutions to manage the over voltage issue, such as regulating PV inverter power factor, new voltage and energy control equipment at the electricity distributor level, re-conducting the electricity wires, demand side management, etc. There are often limitations and costs related to these solutions.

-When electric networks are down, such as during the October 2019 California power shutoff, solar panels are often insufficient to fully provide power to a house or other structure, because they are designed to supply power to the grid, not directly to homes.

-Implication onto electricity bill management and energy investment

-There is no silver bullet in electricity or energy demand and bill management, because customers (sites) have different specific situations, e.g. different comfort/convenience needs, different electricity tariffs, or different usage patterns.
-Electricity tariff may have a few elements, such as daily access and metering charge, energy charge (based on kWh, MWh) or peak demand charge (e.g. a price for the highest 30min energy consumption in a month).
-PV is a promising option for reducing energy charge when electricity price is reasonably high and continuously increasing, such as in Australia and Germany.
-However, for sites with peak demand charge in place, PV may be less attractive if peak demands mostly occur in the late afternoon to early evening, for example residential communities.
-Overall, energy investment is largely an economical decision and it is better to make investment decisions based on systematical evaluation of options in operational improvement, energy efficiency, onsite generation and energy storage.